How to Fix “Photoshop Could Not Complete Your Request Because of a Program Error”

 Photoshop could not Complete your Request because of a Program Error

-Now that we are done with that, let us get into the solutions and get your issue resolved.
+Now that we are done with that, lets discuss the solutions.

 1. Open Adobe Photoshop.

-2. Once Adobe Photoshop is opened, press the “Control + K” keys together to open Preferences.
+2. Once Adobe Photoshop is open, press the “Control + K” keys together to open Preferences.

-3. Head over to the “Performance” section and Untick option “Use Graphics Processor”
+3. Navigate to the “Performance” section and un-tick the option “Use Graphics Processor”

 Unticking “Use Graphics Processor”